Chattogram University railway station

 Chittagong University Railway Station (চট্টগ্রাম বিশ্ববিদ্যালয় রেলওয়ে স্টেশন) is situated next to Shahid Amoo Road in Hathazari, Chittagong, Bangladesh.
-It was built to facilitate access of Chittagong University students to the university campus.
-It has one platform.
+It was built to facilitate student access to the Chittagong University campus.
+The station has one platform, which is currently the only one in service.

 University Shuttle Train

-The university Shuttle Train is a unique feature of this university.
-This train is operated by Bangladesh Railway eastern division and monitored by university authority.
-Everyday thousands of students commute to and from the university through this train.
-As per the new schedule, CU-bound trains will leave Chattogram railway station at 7:30am, 8:00am, 3:50pm, 5:30pm, and 8:30pm while they will leave from Sholoshohor railway station at 9:45am and 10:30am.
+The Chittagong University Shuttle Train is the only running shuttle service made specifically for a university in the world.
+This train is operated by the Eastern Division of the Bangladesh Railway and monitored by the university administration.
+Everyday, thousands of students commute to and from the university using this service.
+As per the new schedule, Chittagong University-bound trains will leave Chattogram railway station at 7:30am, 8:00am, 3:50pm, 5:30pm, and 8:30pm while they will leave from Sholoshohor railway station at 9:45am and 10:30am.
 Besides, city-bound trains will leave Chittagong University railway station at 8:45am, 9:20am, 2:30pm, 3:30pm, 5:00pm, 6:00pm and 9.30pm.